jpaw/offHeapMap/README.md

 ## Compatibility notes

-The build uses Java 8 (Oracle JDK), as it's the current environment.
+The build uses Java 8 (OpenJDK), as it's the current environment.

 ## Revision numbering